Find us on Facebook!

 International Interdisciplinary Conference on Clinical Supervision (IICCS) 2026

-The International Interdisciplinary Conference on Clinical Supervision (IICCS) is unique in being able to bring together supervision practitioners, educators, and scholars from across the spectrum of mental health professions and from around the world to have dialogues and create synergies that otherwise would not be possible.
+Sponsored by four Rutgers schools—the Graduate School of Applied and Professional Psychology, Graduate School of Education, School of Nursing, and School of Social Work—the International Interdisciplinary Conference on Clinical Supervision (IICCS) is a unique event that brings together supervision practitioners, educators, and scholars from across the spectrum of mental health professions and from around the world.
+This conference fosters dialogue and creates synergies that would not otherwise be possible, advancing the field of clinical supervision in meaningful ways.

 Workshops